Search Results for

 The Informatics Gateway allows you to configure data plug-ins in the following services:

-with one or more data plug-ins in the ExportRequestEvent. - (DICOMWeb) STOW-RS:
+• (DIMSE) DICOM Export: configure the Plug-inAssemblies with one or more data plug-ins in the ExportRequestEvent.

-) can be configured similarly to the DICOM listener using the DICOMWeb STOW API. - For the default
+• The Virtual AE endpoints (/dicomweb/vae/...) can be configured similarly to the DICOM listener using the DICOMWeb STOW API.

 Note